When you travel in July, it can be tough to avoid high prices and crowds. But it’s not impossible!

-If you want a New England retreat in July, then The Catskills are for you!
+If you want a Northeast U.S. getaway in July, then The Catskills are for you!
 The Catskills has become more than just the setting for the movie Dirty Dancing.
 It’s now a more laid-back and more budget-friendly alternative to the Hamptons.

 You can visit the site where Woodstock was held, and July hosts the Grey Fox Blue Grass Festival and the Mountain Brauhaus Festival.